-An additional five credits, including courses in one area other than Computers and Mathematics, are to be selected from the list of General Education courses on pages 58-59.
-You may not exceed nine credits in any GE category, with the exception of Health and Physical Education where the maximum is two credits.
+Select a sufficient number of credits, including at least one course from a GE category other than Composition or Mathematics, from the list of General Education courses on pages 50-51.
+You may not exceed nine credits in any GE Category, with the exception of Health and Physical Education where the maximum is two credits.